 The Oregon Bioengineering Symposium — jointly organized by Oregon State, Oregon Health & Science University, and the University of Oregon — was established in 2019 to promote collaboration and exchange of ideas between students, researchers and practitioners in Oregon and the surrounding region.
 This year the meeting will take place on Oct.
 6 at the LaSells Stewart Center at Oregon State University in Corvallis, Oregon.
 There will also be a virtual poster session on Oct.
-5. The meeting will cover all areas of biomedical engineering, highlighting innovations in methods, materials and models.
+5.

 Paris Myers’ time at Oregon State University took the shape of a collage with a bit of everything in the mix.

 Two engineering graduate students at Oregon State University and one recent alum have been selected as fellows in the National Science Foundation Graduate Research Fellowship Program.

 Brynn Olden, B.S. chemical engineering ’13, and Anthony Amsberry, B.S. bioengineering ’13, had big plans in high school.
 Olden, in Wilsonville, wrote them down for a Spanish class assignment.
 In translation, she said — I will be a scientist, cure cancer, and win a Nobel Prize.
 Just 15 miles away in Beaverton, Amsberry was aiming at medical school.

 Their paths converged at Oregon State University, where they became classmates and friends, and where each tallied an impressive record of internships, research, scholarships, and service.
 Both graduated summa cum laude in 2013.